 Possible side effects include:

 - feeling and being sick

 - difficulty sleeping (insomnia)

 - noticeable heart pounding, fluttering or irregular heartbeats (palpitations)

-Sometimes a similar medication called aminophylline is also used.
+Sometimes a similar medicine called aminophylline is also used.

-The use of theophylline in the treatment of acute exacerbations (flare-ups) is not recommended.
+The use of theophylline in the treatment of acute flare-ups is not recommended.

 If you have a particularly bad flare-up, your doctor may prescribe a short course of steroid tablets.
 This is to reduce the inflammation in your airways.

 A 5-day course of treatment is usually recommended.
 Long-term use of steroid tablets can cause side effects such as: